maniospas/Blombly/docs/index.md

 ## 🚩 Reusable

-The language is _behaviorizeable_, which means that modular interfaces written in it [learnable usage rules](https://www.sciencedirect.com/science/article/pii/S2352220821000778).
-This way, you can trully learn to work with the code of others instead of copying recipes.
+The language is _behaviorizeable_, which means that modular interfaces written in it have [learnable usage rules](https://www.sciencedirect.com/science/article/pii/S2352220821000778).
+This way, code has learnable usage patterns instead of promoting recipe copy-ing.

 ## 🚀 Expressive